Abijeet/markdown-notes-doc/ui/notes.md

-# An active note
+# Managing notes

-Once logged in this will be the page shown to the user and the main page from where the user can edit, add and delete his notes/tasks.
+Once logged in this will be the page shown to the user.
+This is the main page from where the user can edit, add and delete his notes/tasks.

 ![Editing a notebook](https://raw.githubusercontent.com/Abijeet/markdown-notes-doc/master/img/editing-notebook.png)